abluescarab/sass-template/README.md

 The *themes folder* holds files that create project specific themes.
 For example one section of your site might use a color scheme with primary colors, while another section builds a color scheme based on neutrals and earth tones.

-The *helpers, utils, or abstracts folder* holds Sass tools, helper files, variables, and config files.
-These files won’t be compiled.
-Variables should be project-wide or else placed in their respective component's file.

-Finally the *vendors folder* holds 3rd party code and the main.scss file uses @import statements to include the other files.
+Finally the *vendors folder* holds 3rd party code and the main.scss file uses @use statements to include the other files.